 NHS Refund for planned medical treatment abroad?
-How it is possible to get refund for treatment abroad and is it legal?
+How it is possible to get a refund for treatment abroad and is it legal?
 A new European Union directive states that a patient living in the UK has the right to choose a service provider in the EEA (European Economic Area) and can lawfully get NHS refund for treatment abroad the costs from the NHS.
 This means that any person living in the UK can seek healthcare abroad and be reimbursed.
-Well known European Health Insurance Card is well known, but it does not cover private clinics and planned treatment, but new European Union directive dose.
+Well known European Health Insurance Card is well known, but it does not cover private clinics and planned treatment, but the new European Union directive dose.

 If you are planning to receive treatment abroad, or have already received treatment abroad – you have the right to seek reimbursement for any of the following treatments:

 - Emergency or necessary medical care for acute problems.

 - Outpatient services such as doctor consultations, various types of diagnostics, dental care, medical care received in outpatient departments of hospitals, arthroscopic surgery, vein surgery, laser eye surgery, etc.

 - Inpatient health care services that require an overnight hospital stay.
 In this case, prior authorisation from the NHS will be required.
 We, therefore, recommend contacting us before you travel to enable us to obtain the necessary authorisation.

 Necessary documents to get a refund for treatment abroad

 The EU directive states that residents of the UK have the right to receive medical treatment in the EEA and Switzerland.
 If you choose to be treated abroad the NHS can reimburse the cost of treatment, up to the same amount it would cost for your treatment in an NHS clinic.